-The About face: A dramatization of one man's rescue of Jewish refugees in the Nazi-occupied Polish city of Lvov.
+A dramatization of one man’s rescue of Jewish refugees in the Nazi-occupied Polish city of Lvov.

-The Wild side: From acclaimed director Agnieszka Holland, In Darkness is based on a true story.
+From acclaimed director Agnieszka Holland, In Darkness is based on a true story.
 Leopold Socha, a sewer worker and petty thief in Lvov, a Nazi occupied city in Poland, one day encounters a group of Jews trying to escape the liquidation of the ghetto.
-He hides them for money in the labyrinth of the town's sewers beneath the bustling activity of the city above.
-What starts out as a straightforward and cynical business arrangement turns into something very unexpected, the unlikely alliance between Socha and the Jews as the enterprise seeps deeper into Socha's conscience.
+He hides them for money in the labyrinth of the town’s sewers beneath the bustling activity of the city above.
+What starts out as a straightforward and cynical business arrangement turns into something very unexpected, the unlikely alliance between Socha and the Jews as the enterprise seeps deeper into Socha’s conscience.
 The film is also an extraordinary story of survival as these men, women and children all try to outwit certain death during 14 months of ever increasing and intense danger.

-The Movie facts: The film's director, Agnieszka Holland, is best known for her 1990 film "Europa, Europa."
+The film’s director, Agnieszka Holland, is best known for her 1990 film “Europa, Europa.”
 And the movie In Darkness was a 2012 Best Foreign Film Oscar nominee.